osvita-io/web-remarks/README.md

     - No :-(
 ```

-Finally, the quantitative evaluation may be better off, if more
+Finally, the quantitative evaluation may be even better off, if more
 explicitly segregated into some domain-specific parts:

 ```